vorpalnet/blade/proto/webrtc/README.md

   back in through `InboundToBrowser` via the location service — and the second leg inherits the first's `X-Vorpal-ID`.
 Both legs publish under the same correlator, source and application name; `leg` is the only thing that tells them apart.
-- **`analytics.enabled` is the switch, not `events.enabled`.** `AsyncSipServlet` stands the publisher up on either, but `SettingsManager.collecting()` — which decides whether a fact is built at all — reads only `analytics`.
-Setting `events.enabled` alone yields a live bus connection carrying no `call.*` facts, and session events whose `appStartedAt` was never populated.
+- **`analytics.enabled` is the switch, not `events.enabled`.** Setting `events.enabled` alone
+  gives a live bus connection carrying no call facts.
 The shipped sample fills in the selectors and leaves the switch off, the way every other BLADE application samples itself.

-- **A CANCEL is observed, not answered.** A caller who gives up while the browser is still ringing arrives as a CANCEL, which reaches an `expectRequest` expectation rather than a callflow — `chooseCallflow` answers only initial INVITEs.
-The handler publishes `callAbandoned`, stops the browser ringing and frees the media, and deliberately sends no
-  response: the container issues the `200 OK` to the CANCEL and the `487` to the INVITE itself.
-That is the same reason `Terminate` guards its own `sendResponse` down to BYE only.
-Sending one here would be a second response to a transaction the container has already finished.

 The browser signaling protocol is a separate channel and keeps its own short, imperative names.
-Seven of those are commands a client sends (`call.offer`, `call.hangup`, …), and the bus grammar is deliberately facts-not-commands, so a reverse-DNS name on an imperative would describe it wrongly. `BladeEventTypes.forEventName` is the sanctioned bridge between the two conventions.
+Five of them are commands a client sends — `session.connect`, `call.offer`, `call.answer`, `call.hangup`, `call.dtmf` — and the bus grammar is deliberately facts-not-commands, so a reverse-DNS name on an imperative would describe it wrongly.
+`BladeEventTypes.forEventName` is the sanctioned bridge between the two conventions.

 ## Deployment requirements